 Epimorphosis –

-In this, only the broken part of the body develops again, and not the broken part of the body develops into a new organism.
+In this, only the broken part of the body develops again, and not the fractured part of the body develops into a new organism.
 This action takes place in the highest living beings.

 For example, after the tail of a lizard is cut, a new tail develops again, but the chopped tail does not become a lizard again.
 On this side, the arm or arm of the starfish is cut off and re-developed.